JasonPunyon/Rol/README.md

 ###Async properties

 You can tap into Rol's async support by declaring your properties of type `Async<T>`.
-Async<T>'s are awaitable just like tasks, and they're convertible to Task<T>, and they're convertible from their underlying types, so you can set them.
+Async<T>'s are awaitable just like tasks, and they're convertible to Task<T>, and they're convertible from their underlying types.
 Let's say we wanted to access the Title data of our IQuestion asynchronously...

 ```c#
 public interface IQuestion